 NKE experiencing what looks like a momentary inflated stock price you suspect will soon float down to earth?
 Execute a limit order in this case.
 You’ll plug in the lowest price you’d be willing to pay for NKE, and just as soon as it crosses that threshold (provided it ever does) your purchase of NKE will be automatically executed.

 Want to buy or sell NKE but not at its current price?
 Pick any price you like.
 This is called a stop price.
 Perhaps you want to sell it if it goes below a certain threshold.
 For this, you would place what's called a sell-stop order.
 Or maybe you want to buy when it falls below a certain price.
 For this, you’d want to a buy-stop order.
-Either scenario would automatically trigger a market order, or purchase, at that moment.Trade stocks with zero commission when you use Wealthsimple Trade.
-No account minimums, no paperwork, lots of stocks and ETFs — get started here.
+Either scenario would automatically trigger a market order, or purchase, at that moment.Get started with Wealthsimple Trade.
+Sign up today and start building your portfolio.

 5. Purchase Nike stock